charudatta27/charudatta27/README.md

 - 🎯 Passionate about creating responsive, accessible, and high-performing web apps.

-- 🌱 Currently learning DSA, DevOPS, and CLOUD.
+- 🌱 Currently learning DEVELOPEMENT, DSA, DevOPS, and CLOUD.

 - 💼 Open to work as Java-FullStack Developer / MERN Stack Developer.